Rag43/Weather-ETL/README.md

 ran DatabaseManager.java, connects to SQLite database and creates table ran WeatherDataFetcher.java, fetches, parses, and stores parsed data in weather_data.db manually checked database using DB Browser for SQLite

+need to fetch & display past data...
+DataManager modified feb 6th:
+	retrieveWeatherData() method implemented feb 6th:
+		ResultSet object resultSet holds the executed statement based on sql loop through the rows, collecting and printing each value *note: because DriverManager.getConnection() throws a SQLException,
+		we need to use try catch always

+Currently retrieveWeatherData() fetches all stored weather records... added functionality for user input to filter by city feb 6th: updated DatabaseManager feb 6th:
+	implemented retrieveWeatherDataByCity() feb 6th:
+		similar sql statement but set WHERE city to parameter city using PreparedStatement
+		loop through rows and print data
+		No data found case implemented using boolean dataFound, set always to true if resultSet.next()
+		called in main method with Scanner input

+implemented similar user input for fetching data, modified WeatherDataFetcher feb 6th:
+	in main method, set String city to Scanner input